IllustratedMan-code/GuideToCS/content/Intro-to-Comp-Systems/How To Write a micro-instruction/_index.md

 #### CD {#cd}

 CD (short for condition) is used for conditional logic.
 This bit makes the next micro-instruction depend on the value of the negative flag.
-This is generally off, unless you want conditional logic, see [JN micro-routine]({{< relref "hardvmicro#JN" >}})
+This is generally off, unless you want conditional logic, see JN micro-routine

 #### MAP {#map}

-the map bit uses the next micro-instruction in the control ROM, see [Fetch micro-routine]({{< relref "hardvmicro#FETCH" >}}) .
+the map bit uses the next micro-instruction in the control ROM, see Fetch-routine .
 This is generally off.

 #### CRJA field {#crja-field}